-In a survey by MTM, 46% of viewers in EMEA say that YouTube enables them to find the exact content they like at any moment, ranking first among all platforms and significantly higher than TV.7
+In a survey by MTM, 42% of viewers in the UK say that YouTube enables them to find the exact content they like at any moment, ranking first among competitive platforms and significantly higher than $TV.^7$

 In many ways, this is also due to the platform offering content across multiple screens.
 Viewers value the ability to seamlessly switch between short-form and long-form video conveniently on the same platform, with these two content types being tailored to distinct needs.